Influencer Marketing Trends in 2025

 Influencers are provided with affiliate codes offering discounts to incentivise shoppers to start a subscription, combining authentic promotion with measurable results.

-Toilet cleaning product company Bloo (along with agency Burson) launched "The Great Loo Review," an innovative campaign to promote toilet rim hangers.
-They partnered with TikTok content creators Cal and Therese Ryan, challenging them to travel the UK reviewing the best and worst public restrooms, sprucing them up with Bloo.
+Cleaning company Bloo launched "The Great Loo Review," an innovative campaign to promote toilet rim hangers.
+They partnered with TikTok content creators Cal and Therese Ryan, challenging them to travel the UK to review the best and worst public toilets.
+The genius idea?
+The pair then spruces up the loos with Bloo.

-Therese Ryan, known on TikTok as @thereseryan12, has over 830k followers and 30 million likes.
-Her engagement rate is 0.96%, and 72% of her audience is women.
+Therese Ryan, known on TikTok as @thereseryan12, has over 830,000 followers and 30 million likes.
+Her engagement rate is 0.96%, and 72% of her audience are women.
 Callum Ryan (@thatonecal) has 1.1 million TikTok followers and 48 million likes.
 His engagement rate is 0.31%, and 75% of his audience is UK-based.

 This engaging approach generated high-performing content across TikTok and Instagram.
 The campaign's success was further amplified by a news segment featuring the influencers' content and the inclusion of statistics exploring British attitudes toward public toilets.